nodemcu/nodemcu-firmware/docs/en/modules/uart.md

 - `parity` `uart.PARITY_NONE`, `uart.PARITY_ODD`, or `uart.PARITY_EVEN`
 - `stopbits` `uart.STOPBITS_1`, `uart.STOPBITS_1_5`, or `uart.STOPBITS_2`
 - `echo_or_pins`
-  - for `uart 0`, this should be a int. if 0, disable echo, otherwise enable echo
+  - for console uart, this should be a int. if 0, disable echo, otherwise enable echo
   - for others, this is a table:
     - `tx` int.
 TX pin.
 Required
 	- `rx` int.
 RX pin.
 Required